GuiSchet/peer-observer/extractors/rpc/README.md

           Disable querying and publishing of `getaddrmaninfo` data --disable-getchaintxstats
+          Disable querying and publishing of `getchaintxstats` data --disable-getnetworkinfo
-          Disable querying and publishing of `getchaintxstats` data -h, --help
+          Disable querying and publishing of `getnetworkinfo` data -h, --help
           Print help
   -V, --version